OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

   - e.g. `3DP`
   - multiple inputs possible (with one entry each)
 - **`source`** [file-path]
-  - relative or absolute path to source file (e.g. native CAD file)
+  - repo-relative path or URL to source file (e.g. native CAD file)
   - e.g. `/3D-parts/part1.scad`
   - multiple inputs possible (with one entry each)
 - `export` [file-path]
-  - relative or absolute path to export file
+  - repo-relative path or URL to export file
     (e.g. STEP export of 3D model or PDF export of drawing)
   - e.g. `/3D-parts/part1.STP`
   - multiple inputs possible (with one entry each)
 - `auxiliary` [file-path]
-  - relative or absolute path to files that are neither source files nor their exports, but still useful in the repository (e.g. KiCAD library files)
+  - repo-relative path or URL to files that are neither source files nor their exports, but still useful in the repository (e.g. KiCAD library files)
   - e.g. `/lib/lib1.lib`